Bourne & Hollingsworth Bar | Fitzrovia Cocktail Den

-It’s a genuine Fitzrovia gem, and – like its sibling around the corner (Rev JW Simpson) – is definitely worth a visit.
+It’s a genuine Fitzrovia gem, and – like its sibling around the corner (Rev JW Simpson) – is definitely worth visiting regularly.

 NOTE: They’re not kidding about the ‘small’ thing; you can, and absolutely should, reserve a table on their website before going.

 Bourne and Hollingsworth Bar | 28 Rathbone Place, W1T 1JF

 Like cocktails?
 Check out our guide to the best London cocktail bars.